 That aside, keep in mind the Lenovo Legion Slim 7 offers a MUX, thus theoretically the best gaming performance possible on this sort of a mid-power RTX 3050Ti configuration.
 We tested the differences between dGPU and Hybrid modes, and they’re noticeable in some titles, but less so than on higher-tier 3070/3080 configurations on these sort of Ultra settings.

-Also, these results are on par or even lower in some cases to what we got on the 3050Ti 75W Zephyrus G14 on the Performance non-overclocked profile of that laptop.
+Also, these results are on par or even lower in some cases than what we got on the 3050Ti 75W Zephyrus G14 on the Performance non-overclocked profile of that laptop.
 That is rather unexpected, since the 3050Ti in this laptop runs at higher power (80-90W vs 70-75W) and there’s also a MUX here, which the G14 does not offer.

 Finally, we also tested between the Performance, Balanced and Quiet profiles.
 Quiet limits the GPU at 30W and is barely usable here, so I wouldn’t consider it.